wso2/docs-is/en/docs/develop/extending-the-workflow-event-handler.md

 After adding the .jar file of this handler to the
 `         <IS_HOME>/repository/components/dropins        ` folder, you
-will see the new operation category and the operation is available to select when adding a new workflow engagement.
+will see the new operation category, and the operation is available to select when adding a new workflow engagement.

 ![Operation category selection](../assets/img/using-wso2-identity-server/operation-category-selection.png)